 In this post: Have you ever wondered why Hajj is once in a life time?
-There are many hardships but definitely lessons that can turn a life around.
+We talk about what is Hajj and Why is Hajj important.
+There are many hardships a hajj faces but definitely lessons that can turn a life around.
 In this post, I share my Hajj Story.

 11years ago… when we performed Hajj.